sandervandevelde/MQTTBrokerPrivatePreview/README.md

 We recommend that you include the Client Authentication Name in the Username field of the client's CONNECT packet.
 Using this authentication name along with the client certificate, service will be able to authenticate the client.

-If you anticipate any client not having the authentication name in the Username field while connecting to the service, you can choose alternative source fields in client certificate for client authentication name.
+If you anticipate any client not having the authentication name in the Username field while connecting to the service, you can choose alternative source fields in client certificate for the client authentication name.
 Service will fetch the client identity from the client certificate based on the fields mentioned on the Configuration page.
+We support 5 certificate fields, you can find the information [here](#client-authentication-source-options).

 ### Client Authentication
 For private preview, we are supporting authentication of clients using X.509 certificates.
 X.509 certificate will provide the credentials to associate a particular client with the tenant.
 In this model, authentication generally happens once during session establishment.
 Then, all future operations using the same session are assumed to come from that identity.